cfogelklou/scenix/README.md

 Another example was a V.23 modem.
 Yes, V.23 is an ancient technology, but the A/D and D/A for the modem was 100% bit-banged in VP's of an SX-28.
 The target customer was, for example, vending machine companies who wanted a cheap way for their vending machines to dial a central server and let the server know that they were low on Cheetos.

 ### Many more examples are available in the [application_notes](application_notes) subdirectory

+The repository folder contains source code and pdf files, and the application_notes directory contains PDFs previously published by Scenix/Ubicom.